SabreTools/MPF/CHANGELIST.md

 - Add experimental dark mode
 - Allow users to customize protection scanning
 - Fix negative offsets for `/a` flag
+- Always check for all DIC log files, just in case

 ### 2.0 (2021-04-23)
 - Rename DICUI to Media Preservation Frontend (MPF)